1940-64

 "The program included a piece called "Opus 5," aleatoric works that required some improvisation, a piece for orchestra and taped electronic music, with accompanying visuals in the form of FZ's own experimental 8mm films (Motorhead Sherwood described one such film depicting the Los Angeles County Fair carnival, double exposed with passing telephone poles)."

 Well, that's exactly what's shown in the video accompanying "G-Spot Tornado"!
-For a real kick, turn the sound down and listen instead to "Opus 5" from the Mt.
-St. Mary's tape.
+For a real kick, turn the sound down and listen instead to "Opus 5" from the Mount St. Mary's tape.

 FZ's 8mm Home Movies Some More